jamesroseman/mystique/README.md

 Customization
 -------------

+By default, mystique is configured to grab images from `r/wallpapers`

 Mystique grabs subreddits chosen from `sublist` which must have no added whitespace.
 If you wanted top pictures from `r/wallpapers`, your sublist would read:

     wallpapers